O'Fyn History, Family Crest & Coats of Arms

 Saint and Bishop Finn Barr (d.
 623), of Cork, was son of Amergin, of the tribe of Ui Briuin Hatha of Connaught, who were descended from Eochaidh Muidmheadhon, brother of Olioll Olum, king of Munster.

 Cumine Ailbhe or Finn (657?-669?), was seventh Abbot of Hy, the son of Ernan, son of Fiachna, of the race of Conall Gulban.
 "The term 'ailbhe' is explained as albus, or fair, in the 'Annals of Ulster,' and more fully in an ancient poem quoted in Reeves's 'Adamnan,' where he is referred to as 'Cumine of fair hair.' "

 Early History of the O'Fyn family

-Another 287 words (20 lines of text) covering the years 1020 and 1369 are included under the topic Early O'Fyn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our O'Fyn research.
+Another 144 words (10 lines of text) covering the years 1020 and 1369 are included under the topic Early O'Fyn History in all our PDF Extended History products and printed products wherever possible.

 O'Fyn Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the O'Fyn family name revealed numerous spelling variations, including Finn, O'Finn, Maginn, Fynn, O'Fynn and others.

 Early Notables of the O'Fyn family (pre 1700)